Universal Psychology Postdoctoral Directory

 Application Instructions

-Interested applicants can submit their application materials via email to the training director (Gillian.Mayersohn@bjc.org).
-We have 2 remaining positions.
-We will review applications, grant interviews, and make remaining offers on a rolling basis.
-A completed application consists for the following materials: • A cover letter detailing training, research, and professional interests and experiences.
-Within the cover letter, please indicate areas of major and minor specialization of interest for the training year • A current Curriculum Vitae (CV) • Three letters of recommendation, with one preferably being written from a direct internship supervisor • Two de-identified writing samples (e.g., inpatient consult report, outpatient diagnostic interview).
-Please make sure that at least one writing sample has a case conceptualization.
-We do not prefer to receive psychoeducational or neuropsychological testing reports.
-Please feel free to email the training director with any questions regarding the program or applications.
-Gillian S. Mayersohn, PsyD Training Director, Pediatric Psychology Postdoctoral Fellowship Department of Psychology Gillian.Mayersohn@bjc.org 314.454.6069
+Interested applicants can submit their application materials via email to jennifer.allen@bjc.org A completed application consists of the following materials: • A cover letter detailing training and research experiences, as well as professional interests.
+Please also indicate areas of major and minor specialization of interest for the training year. • A current Curriculum Vitae (CV) • Three letters of recommendation, with one preferably from a direct internship supervisor Please feel free to email the training director with any questions regarding the program or applications.
+Jennifer Allen, PhD Training Director, Pediatric Psychology Postdoctoral Fellowship Department of Psychology jennifer.allen@bjc.org 314.454.6069

 New Search